davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 ---
-description: An article on understanding why projects invariably take longer and how to get better at estimating
+description: An investigation into why projects take longer than you expect and how to get better at estimating
-date: 2021-12-16
+date: 2022-01-02
 preview: true
 permalink: /blog/the-work-is-never-just-the-work
 media: